pictuga/morss/README.md

 pip install git+https://git.pictuga.com/pictuga/morss.git#[full]
 ```

-The full install includes mysql and redis (possible cache backends).
-Otherwise,
+The full install includes mysql, redis and diskcache (possible cache backends).
-only in-memory and sqlite3 caches are available.
+Otherwise, only in-memory and sqlite3 caches are available.

 The dependency `lxml` is fairly long to install (especially on Raspberry Pi, as
 C code needs to be compiled).
 If possible on your distribution, try installing